devnoname120/vitabright/README.md

 # vitabright

 vitabright is a plugin enabling you to use a custom gamma table, and thus decrease brightness below the minimum, and increase it above the maximum.
-**This plugin is only compatible with OLED model Vita consoles.
+**This plugin is compatible with both OLED (PS Vita 1000) and LCD (PS Vita 2000) models.
 Tested to be functional on 3.60 Ensō, 3.65 h-encore, 3.67 h-encore and 3.68 h-encore**.

 ## Installation